 Cash at bank earns interest at floating rates based on daily bank deposit rates.
-Short-term deposits are made for varying periods of between one day and three months, depending on the immediate cash requirements of the Group, and earn interest at the respective short-term deposit rates.
+Short-term deposits are made for varying periods of between one day and three months, depending on the immediate cash requirements of the Group, and relative interest rates.
 At balance date the bank balance interest rate is between 0.0% and 1.25% (2015: 2.45%), and the balances are at call.
 The fair value of cash at bank approximates the carrying amount.

-At balance date the term deposit interest rate is 2.25%, and the weighted average term to maturity is 36 days.
+At balance date the term deposit interest rate is 2.25%, and the term to maturity is 36 days.
 The fair value of cash deposit approximates the carrying amount, in view of the short term to maturity.
-Term deposits amounting to \$65,500 are subject to a charge which secures banking facilities made available to the group (refer note 15).
+Term deposits amounting to \$65,500 are subject to a charge which secures banking facilities made available to the group (refer note 16).